Mortgage interest rates: interest rate forecast and trend

 • In response to strong inflation following the pandemic and Russia’s war in Ukraine, the SNB – like other central banks – began raising its key interest rate in 2022.
 As a result, yields rose sharply.

-• Today’s yields already reflect (anticipated) rate cuts in 2024.
+• Today’s yields already reflect interest rate cuts in the coming quarters.
 Therefore, the potential for a further fall in the current year is very limited.
 If inflation or growth turn out to be stronger than expected, yields could even rise again.

 Interest rate forecast in figures